 For more information about admission:

-If you have any questions about Higher Degree Research (HDR) programs, you are invited to contact ICS HDR Director Professor Megan Watkins.
+If you have any questions about Higher Degree Research (HDR) programs, you are invited to contact ICS HDR Director Associate Professor Denis Byrne.

 Masterclasses, Seminars and Lectures